 3. Izotope Ozone 7 Stereo Imager

-I have used almost all the stereo enhancing plugins on the market and Izotope’s Ozone 7 takes the cake.
+I have used almost all the stereo enhancing plugins on the market and Izotope’s Ozone 7 (Or newer version) takes the cake.
 Give it a try and hear for yourself the magic it performs on your signal.
 Ohh and did I mention that it is a multi-band plugin?

 4. Use Two Reverbs